-Below her reads the caption “Stand Fast in Liberty”.
-Behind her the state’s animal is featured as a family of whitetail deer.
-The scene symbolizes unity, and particularly unity in the family, where the principles of Liberty are taught and passed on from one generation to the next.
+Below her reads the caption “Stand Fast in Liberty.”
+Behind her, the state’s animal is featured as a family of whitetail deer.
+The scene symbolizes unity, particularly unity in the family, where the principles of Liberty are taught and passed on from one generation to the next.
 Without these principles being passed on, the price of gaining Liberty will be forgotten and must be paid to win it again.

 |Weight:||1/20th Troy Oz|